Today’s blog comes from Evan Holt, a Content Development Specialist for Ontario Parks. Evan has completed the Frontenac Challenge five times!

 The first way to prepare for the challenge is to download the PDF map of the trails (and campsites) from Ontario Parks’ website.

 You should also be sure to pick up the more detailed map, created by the Friends of Frontenac.
-It’s available at the park office, and some outfitter stores.
+It’s available at the park office, online at the Friends of Frontenac website, and some outfitter stores.

 The challenge lasts two months, but you have two things against you the longer you wait.

-Temperatures last year during the first week of the challenge ranged from +25 to +15, while the last week ranged from +15 to -3.
+Temperatures in 2019 during the first week of the challenge ranged from +25 to +15, while the last week ranged from +15 to -3.
 A few nights at the end of October saw a skiffle of snow, and didn’t have the comfortable camping temperatures of earlier in the month.

 Your days also range from 13 hours of daylight at the start of September to 10 hours by the end of October.
 That extra daylight can make the difference between finishing Slide Lake comfortably, or running into a trickier situation in the dark.